-Seyen Capital is a Chicago, IL based venture capital firm that invests in information technology and software companies at the venture/growth stage of their development cycle.
+Seyen Capital is a Chicago, IL based venture capital firm that invests in information technology, software and telehealth companies at the venture/growth stage of their development cycle.
 Our typical target company has developed its initial product and secured its first customers.
-Geographically we focus on areas away from the traditional hotbeds of Venture Capital.
+Geographically, we focus on areas away from the traditional hotbeds of Venture Capital.
 We have found that towns such as Chicago, Nashville, Minneapolis, Atlanta, Dallas, Austin, Denver, Tampa, Philadelphia and New York provide adequate infrastructure to build quality businesses and benefit from being outside the limelight of Route 128 and Silicon Valley.

 Our involvement typically includes:

 - Strategic growth and business development initiatives